cwilliams001/channel_surfer/README.md

 ## Configuration

-The script stores endpoint configurations in a JSON file named `endpoints.json` in the same directory as the script.
+The script stores endpoint configurations in a JSON file named `endpoints.json` in the `.channel_surfer` directory within the user's home folder.
 This file is automatically created and updated as you add or remove endpoints.
+The configuration file location is consistent regardless of where you run the script from.

 ## Notes